 List of Tutorials

-Core Context Managment: The NGSI-LD Interface
+Core Context Management: The NGSI-LD Interface

-These first tutorials are an introduction to the NGSI-LD Context Brokers, and are an essential first step when learning to use NGSI-LD
+These first tutorials are an introduction to the NGSI-LD Context Brokers, and are an essential first step when learning to use NGSI-LD.

 Internet of Things, Robots and third-party systems

 In order to make a context-based system aware of the state of the real world, it will need to access information from Robots, IoT Sensors or other suppliers of context data such as social media.
 It is also possible to generate commands from the context broker to alter the state of real-world objects themselves.

 Core Context Management: History Management